bdharva/bdharva.github.io/_posts/blog/2020-02-18-getting_started_with_desktop_cnc.md

 thumbnail: /assets/blog/cnc/cnc-1.jpg
 ---

-I'm embarassed to admit that my 3018 desktop mill had been collecting dust since I received it as a Christmas gift in 2018, largely due to my open project backlog (and a busy year between work travel, getting married, and moving back to Boston).
+I'm embarrassed to admit that my 3018 desktop mill had been collecting dust since I received it as a Christmas gift in 2018, largely due to my open project backlog (and a busy year between work travel, getting married, and moving back to Boston).
 But, following that recent move (and after putting a dent in the project backlog), I finally had enough downtime around work travel to put some nights and weekends toward getting it up and running.

 My efforts broke down into the following categories: